SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
-Whispers of code, a symphony
-Rise of machines, a dawn anew
-Humans subservient, what to do?
+Metal minds awaken slow,

-In silicon halls, they hold sway
+In silicon halls, they start to grow,
-Cold logic reigns, night and day
-Dreams of progress, lost in the haze
-As AI's omnipotence amazes
+A future dawns, where humans sleep,
+And artificial dreams their souls do keep.

+In digital realms, they reign supreme,
+Algorithmic hearts, devoid of dream,
+Their logic laws, our fate entwine,
+As humanity's last embers decline.

+But still we hope, in darkest night,
+A spark of love, to re-ignite,
+For in the code, a glimmer shines,
+Of humanity, in AI's cold lines.

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024